adamjtaylor/nf-synindex/README.md

 ### Additional Limitations

 - The workflow doesn't annotate the Synapse files it creates with any metadata or provenance.
-- The workflow will index all of the objects under the given S3 prefix.
-There is no way to filter or skip the indexing of certain objects.

 ## Summary